-- a) Competitors will receive a link to an Online Incident Report at the start of an event.
-Any competitor who fails to submit an Incident Report within one (1) hour of finishing, or within one (1) hour of retiring from the event will be penalised in accordance with ART 20.1 (h) (iv). - b) Any incidents involving any person or property must be reported on the Incident Report.
+- 19.3.1 Competitors will receive a link to an Online Incident Report at the start of an event.
+Any competitor who fails to submit an Incident Report within one (1) hour of finishing, or within one (1) hour of retiring from the event will be penalised in accordance with ART 20.1.7 (d). - 19.3.2 Any incidents involving any person or property must be reported on the Incident Report.
 In particular, competitors must notify the organisers of any damage / broken fences or gates / crops so that the necessary repairs may be carried out timeously.
 Should a competitor fail to report any incident of this nature and such incident come to the attention of the Organisers a fine of Two Thousand Rand (R2 000.00) will be imposed by the Clerk of the Course.
-Refer ART 20.1 (i) (ii)
+Refer ART 20.1.8 (b).